 Operation Lifesaver

 Train tracks and pedestrians can be a dangerous combination.
 About 450 people are killed every year while trespassing on railroad tracks.
-While automobiles may be able to stop quickly or swerve to avoid hitting a person or object, train movements are restricted by the tracks and stopping a train traveling at 55 mph can take more than a mile – often too long a distance to prevent these tragedies.
+Cars may be able to stop or swerve to avoid hitting a person, but trains cannot.
+Tracks limit train movements.
+A train traveling at 55 mph can take more than a mile to stop.
+This is often too long of a distance to prevent a death.

 Did You Know?

-• person or vehicle is struck by a train roughly once every three hours
+• A person or vehicle is struck by a train roughly once every three hours

 • According to FRA statistics, 1,901 highway-rail grade crossing collisions occurred in 2020.
 Pennsylvania ranked 10th with 54 collisions, four deaths, and 16 injuries.